nieuwsmonitor/R_Leiden/handouts/tidy-select.md

 also contains functions for reading, analysing and visualising data that will be explained later.

+If you prefer to follow the course in an interactive way you can use the [interactive version](https://vanatteveldt.shinyapps.io/tidy-1-select/) of this tutorial.

 ### Installing tidyverse

 As before, `install.packages()` is used to download and install the